 An alternative way to consider these results is the proportion of would-be smokers who would still be smoking after the intervention, by comparing the impact of the intervention on smoking prevalence against the baseline.
 For example, increasing the duty escalator between 2015 and 2025 would mean that only 87.64% of would-be female smokers and 86.07% of would-be male smokers are predicted to still be smoking.
 This impact increases over time, so that by 2035 only 64.6% of would-be female smokers and 60.4% of would-be male smokers would still be smoking.

-Increasing the tobacco duty escalator could also lead to a modest reduction of the disease burden over the time studied.
-It is predicted to avoid around 7,267 (1.6% of total) new cases of smoking-related disease in the UK in the year 2035 alone.
+Increasing the tobacco duty escalator was estimated to lead to a modest reduction in the disease burden over the time period, avoiding around 7,267 (1.6% of total) new cases of smoking-related disease in the year 2035 alone.
 The majority are cancers (2,907; 1.5%), predominantly lung cancers (2,180; 3.7%), followed by COPD (2,180; 3.3%) and stroke (2,180; 2.5%), with no significant change recorded for rates of CHD.
 These data are presented in Table 5, alongside the aggregate impact over a 20-year period.
 Over this time, increasing the tobacco duty escalator is predicted to avoid around 75,254 cumulative incident cases of disease in the UK.
 Supplementary File 7 presents the incidence and cumulative incidence cases every 5 years of the simulation.

-Following these improved health outcomes, increasing the tobacco duty escalator is also predicted to avoid £49m in direct NHS and social care costs in the year 2035 alone.
-Most of these costs are avoided as a result of fewer cancer cases (£25m), followed by other diseases.
+Increasing the tobacco duty escalator is predicted to avoid £49m in direct NHS and social care costs in the year 2035 alone, mostly as a result of fewer cancer cases (£25m).
 Also presented in Table 5 are the broader economic savings delivered through educed morbidity and mortality costs that impact economic productivity in the UK population.
-Here, the intervention could delivering savings of around £192m in the year 2035 alone.
+The intervention could deliver savings of around £192m in the year 2035 alone.